morkeltry/facreview/README.md

 ### MVP :sparkles:
  * Users can Login.
  * Users can see all the workshops from a given week, split by date/day.
- * Users can give immediate feedback on a rating scale out of 5 to workshops annonymously.
+ * Users can annonymously give feedback to workshops out of 5.
  * Once users give feedback, only then can they see the average feedback rating.

 ### Stretch Goals :runner: